Ebby's Nose |

 -We've sure felt them — cold and wet pressed against us — but dogs' noses are not always cold, even when they're well.
 A dog's nose changes through the day: wet and cool one moment and warmer and drier the next.
 The nose wetness (or lack thereof) also changes with the humidity.
 The nose norm varies from dog to dog.

--A dog has special glands inside his nose that secrete a watery fluid to keep the inside of the nose moist and to help cool the dog through evaporation," says Holly R. Frisby, veterinarian at Drs.
+-A dog's nose, though, tends to be cool and moist just as the inside of a human's nose. -A dog has special glands inside his nose that secrete a watery fluid to keep the inside of the nose moist and to help cool the dog through evaporation," says Holly R. Frisby, veterinarian at Drs.
 Foster & Smith, Inc. This moisture can extend to the outside of the nose, making it shiny, wet, and cold.

 -Also, they continually lick their noses.